Salvadel/soc-homelab-enviornment/setup/wazuh-agent-setup.md

 </localfile>
 ```

-After saving the file the WazuhSvc service was restarted to apply the change:
+After saving the file, the WazuhSvc service was restarted to apply the change:
 ```powershell
 Restart-Service WazuhSvc
 ```

-Sysmon events began appearing in the Wazuh dashboard immediately after the restart.
+Sysmon events began appearing in the Wazuh dashboard after the restart.

 ## Agent Log Location